Updated on 2025-08-22 GMT+08:00

 patch

-If you want to modify attributes of a running container without first deleting the container or using the replace command, the patch command is to the rescue.
-The patch command updates field(s) of a resource using strategic merge patch, a JSON merge patch, or a JSON patch.
+If you want to modify attributes of a running container but you do not want to delete the container first or use the replace command, a patch command is the rescue.
+This command changes settings for a running pod.
 For example, to change a pod label from app=nginx1 to app=nginx2 while the pod is running:

 kubectl patch pod <podname> -p '{"metadata":{"labels":{"app":"nginx2"}}}'